BEGIN:VCALENDAR

 inar/36/">A geometric perspective on port-Hamiltonian systems</a>\nby Fede

-rico Califano (University of Twente) as part of Port-Hamiltonian Seminar\n
+rico Califano (University of Twente) as part of Port-Hamiltonian Seminar (

-\n\nAbstract\nPort-Hamiltonian (pH) systems have gained extreme popularity
+pH Seminar)\n\n\nAbstract\nPort-Hamiltonian (pH) systems have gained extre

-develop structure-preserving integrators\, physicist acknowledge pH theory
+mulations to develop structure-preserving integrators\, physicist acknowle

-use pH formulations for modelling and control purposes.\n\nPH theory is b
+tem theorists use pH formulations for modelling and control purposes.\n\nP

-hout a formal mathematical training. \n\nOften this plurality of vision in
+to grasp without a formal mathematical training. \n\nOften this plurality

-.\n\nThis seminar wants to provide a synthesis of the deep meaning of pH s
+ing the topic.\n\nThis seminar wants to provide a synthesis of the deep me

-the hearth of pH theory.\n
+constituting the hearth of pH theory.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/36/